alien4cloud/alien4cloud-wizard/alien4cloud-wizard-ui/src/main/webapp/app/features/application-wizard/readme.md

 If you need to implement something new in the wizard, you'll probably need to add some states, events, and configure somme transitions in the FSM.

+For better understanding of our system, the name of our states should follow the following convention:
+* states related to a form have a name terminating by `...Form`.
+* states that perfom an invocation should have a name terminating by `...ing`, since thay are do**ing** something.
+* transient states that are often the consequence of an action should have a name terminating by `...ed`.

+Events follow the following convention:
+* events that are triggered by a user (often through a button click) should start with `Do...`.
+* events that occur after an invocation should have a name starting by `On...` since they are triggered by an external event.
+We often have 2 kind of event after an invocation : `On...Sucess` when the invocation result is a success and `On...Error`when it has thrown an error.

 You must have a clear idea of what you need.
 If not, draw your state chart on a paper or whatever you want.
 Then :

 1. declare your states in ``ApplicationWizardMachineSchema`` ([core/fsm.model.ts](src/main/webapp/app/features/application-wizard/core/fsm.model.ts)).